 The Global Investments website says it has offices in Nairobi, Kenya, Mexico City and Pasay City in the Philippines.

 The website states: "Global Investments International Limited are proud to be one of the most reputable and well-established names in the financial services industry, providing Wealth Management services to over 3,000 clients since 1994.

-BAIL: Robbirt must live and sleep at this historic £645,000 Kent Cottage during the hearing (Google)
+BAIL: Robbirt must live at this historic Kent Cottage, or inform CPS of any moves within 48 hours (Google)